Measure AI Traffic in Webflow: Free and Paid Tools

 AEO Copilot Kostenpflichtig (mit Gratis-Einstieg) Ja Nein ab 0 $, schnell 34 $/Monat Kleine Teams, die schnell und gezielt starten wollen

-Webflow AEO Kostenpflichtig (Team/Enterprise-Plan, volle Analytics nur mit Enterprise-Analyze-Add-on) Ja Ja Ab Team-Platform-Plan, volle Funktionen nur Enterprise-Analyze-Add-on Webflow-Nutzer auf höherem Plan, die alles nativ in einer Plattform wollen
+Webflow AEO Kostenpflichtig (Team/Enterprise-Plan) Ja Ja Ab Team-Platform-Plan, volle Funktionen nur Enterprise-Analyze-Add-on Webflow-Nutzer auf höherem Plan, die alles nativ in einer Plattform wollen

 Why this is harder than it sounds

-The main hurdle: Most AI visibility tools show Citations – i.e., how often a brand is mentioned or cited in an AI response.
-Very few tools show whether someone actually clicked on a link afterwards.
-Citations and clicks remain two separate metrics that are difficult to combine automatically.
-A practical example: A page might suddenly be cited ten times more often in Ahrefs Brand Radar than in the previous month, while traffic in Google Analytics 4 remains the same or even decreases.
-This doesn't mean the measure was ineffective – but usually that the citation occurred without a clickable link, or that the user found the answer directly in the AI interface sufficient and didn't click through.
-The result: Getting a truly clear picture with exact figures is currently becoming more complex rather than simpler – also because a large portion of AI sessions arrive without a referrer header and end up under "Direct" in analytics tools instead of the correct channel.
-Mobile apps are particularly affected: If someone taps an AI response in the ChatGPT app on an iPhone, they often don't send a referrer at all – the visit appears as "Direct" in GA4, even though it clearly originated from an AI response.
+The main stumbling block: Most AI visibility tools show citations – in other words, how often a brand is mentioned or cited in an AI response.
+Very few tools show whether someone actually clicked on a link as a result.
+Citations and clicks remain two separate metrics that are difficult to merge automatically.
+A practical example: A site might suddenly be cited ten times more often in Ahrefs Brand Radar than in the previous month, while traffic in Google Analytics 4 remains flat or even drops.
+This doesn't mean the effort was ineffective; it usually means the citation occurred without a clickable link, or the user found the answer in the AI interface sufficient and didn't click through.
+The result: Getting a clear picture with exact numbers is becoming more complex rather than simpler, partly because a large portion of AI sessions arrive without a referrer header and end up under "Direct" in analytics tools instead of the correct channel.
+Mobile apps are particularly affected: Tapping an AI response in the ChatGPT app on an iPhone often sends no referrer at all, so the visit appears as "Direct" in GA4, even though it clearly originated from an AI response.

-Adding to this is a fundamental context: A study by the Pew Research Center from 68,879 real Google searches shows that users only click on a classic search result in 8% of cases when an AI overview is displayed – compared to 15% without an AI overview (Source: Pew Research Center, 2025).
-Anyone who doesn't measure if and how their website appears in AI answers loses visibility without realizing it – and makes content decisions based on incomplete data.
+This is compounded by a fundamental context: A study by the Pew Research Center of 68,879 real Google searches shows that users only click on a classic search result in 8% of cases when an AI overview is displayed, compared to 15% without an AI overview (Source: Pew Research Center, 2025).
+Those who do not measure if and how their website appears in AI responses lose visibility without realizing it—and make content decisions based on incomplete data.

 1. Google Lighthouse

-The latest Chrome version shows in the Lighthouse report (DevTools → "Lighthouse" tab → report for "Performance" and "SEO") initial indications of the technical foundation that AI crawlers also consider when reading a page: load time, mobile optimization, crawlability.
-In practice, a weak performance score often means that AI crawlers like GPTBot or ClaudeBot also abort when retrieving a page or only capture parts of the content before a timeout occurs – with the consequence that important paragraphs further down the page simply remain invisible to the AI.
+The latest Chrome version provides initial indicators in the Lighthouse report (DevTools → "Lighthouse" tab → report for "Performance" and "SEO") regarding the technical foundation that AI crawlers also consider when reading a page: load time, mobile optimization, and crawlability.
+In practice, a poor performance score often means that AI crawlers like GPTBot or ClaudeBot may time out or only capture parts of the content before finishing, with the consequence that important paragraphs further down the page remain invisible to the AI.

-2. Generative AI Performance Report in the Google Search Console
+2. Generative AI Performance Report in Google Search Console

-Since June 2026, Google has been showing in Search Console how often pages appear in AI Overviews and AI Mode – by page, country, device, and date, currently still without click data.
-Details in the official help documentation.
-Anyone who regularly checks this report can at least discern the trend: If impressions increase over several weeks, the probability that these will eventually turn into real clicks also tends to grow – even if the direct causal link is not measurable.
+Since June 2026, Google has shown in Search Console how often pages appear in AI Overviews and AI Mode—broken down by page, country, device, and date, though currently without click data.
+Details are available in the official help documentation.
+Regularly checking this report at least reveals the trend: If impressions increase over several weeks, the likelihood of them eventually turning into real clicks tends to grow, even if the direct causal link cannot be measured.

 3. AI Performance Dashboard in Bing Webmaster Tools